 Staying blended into the shadows she made a quick and stealthy advance.
 Approaching the building was all too easy and she found a side door not just unlocked but propped open, letting the cool night air waft into the building.
 Silently she slipped through the door, moving towards the central work area of the large garage where she could hear the sounds of at least one person working on a car.

-Looking at the other cars things started to make sense.
+Looking at the other cars in the garage things started to make sense.
 Somehow this Mechanic was stripping these vehicles, removing almost all of their parts leaving only the frame of the vehicle intact, then renewing the pieces taken off.
 One of the cars was little more than a gutted metal frame with a pile of parts next to it.
 Some of them looked old and dirty and rusted while others sparkled and looked brand new.

 This must be what this mysterious Mechanic can do.
 They must be able to use their powers to ‘renew’ vehicles one component at a time, she thought.
 But where are they?
 She looked around the garage, searching for The Mechanic.
 She could hear someone working on one of the vehicles but the strange acoustics in the room made pinpointing which car they were under hard.